opendatasoft/ods-documentation/source/managing_domain/03_analyzing_domain_usage/analyzing_data_usage.rst

    In this dashboard, only published datasets are taken into account.
 Unpublished datasets are ignored from all figures, charts and other computed analytics displayed.

-   It is however possible, by clicking the buttons at the top of the dashboard, to choose to build the dashboard:
+   It is possible, by clicking the buttons at the top of the dashboard, to choose to build the dashboard:

-   - with all existing published datasets (checked by default)
+   - with all existing published datasets (checked by default),
-   - only with the private datasets, meaning those in restricted access, no matter the restriction
+   - only with the private datasets, meaning those in restricted access, no matter the restriction, or
-   - or, only with the public datasets, meaning those accessible by everyone.
+   - only with the public datasets, meaning those accessible by everyone.

-   Depending on which datasets are used to build the Data dashboard, the displayed figures, charts and analytics will vary.
+   Depending on which datasets are used to build the Data dashboard, the displayed figures, charts, and analytics will vary.

 Totals
 ------